Inspire - Corporate Headquarters

 Overview

 Inspire profits from the gap between who you are and who you want to be.
 The goal tracking is designed to keep goals receding.
 The comparisons show you what you don't have.
+The "inspiration" reminds you of everything you haven't achieved.
 The motivation is real—but so is the perpetual sense of falling short.
+They're not selling inspiration.
+They're selling the constant awareness that you're not enough yet.

 Visual Identity